 38) You want the medical personnel to scream at you to “PUSH!
 PUSH!
 PUSH!” while they watch your contractions on a computer screen.

-39) You think it’s best for a baby to be born into bright lights and a cold, sterile room.
+39) You think it’s best for Baby to be born into bright lights and a cold, sterile room.

 40) You want the cord to be cut immediately, which is what will most likely happen in the hospital, depriving the baby of up to 40 percent of its blood volume.

 41) Immediate cord clamping causes anemia.
-You’re grateful to be in the hospital where they have technology to help your baby overcome the anemia the hospital’s policies caused.
+You’re grateful to be in the hospital where they will take your baby away from you right away, create a problem the baby wasn’t born with, and have technology to help your baby overcome the anemia the hospital’s policies caused.

-42) You think your baby should be vaccinated at birth against a sexually transmitted disease (hepatitis B) for which you and your partner have both tested negative and that is most common in prostitutes and IV drug users.
+42) You think your baby should be vaccinated at birth against a sexually transmitted disease (hepatitis B), for which you and your partner have both tested negative and one that’s most common in prostitutes and IV drug users.
 You know that’s good thinking and good science!
-But home birth midwives don’t administer the hepatitis B vaccine.
+But, gasp, homebirth midwives don’t administer the hepatitis B vaccine.

 43) You don’t mind that the hospital personnel may take your baby away from you right after birth, scrub your baby with antibiotic soap (see #21), and separate you from your baby for long periods of time, whether it’s necessary or not.